|1 tablet contains||% RDA*|

 The recommended daily dose should not be exceeded.

 Not recommended for pregnant women and children under one year unless recommended by a doctor.

 Can be taken with meals.
-However, for best utilization, take between meals.
-Preferably before bedtime.
+However, for best utilization, take between meals and preferably before bedtime.

 Content 90 tablets = 32 g

-Anti-caking agent: Magnesium salts of fatty acids, silica.
+Anti-caking agent: Magnesium salts of fatty acids, silicon dioxide.

 Dark, dry and at room temperature.

 Bio-Zinc contains round, white tablets with clean, organically bound zinc in the form of zinc gluconate, which the body can easily absorb.
 The content of elemental zinc in each tablet is 15 mg, corresponding to 150% of the RDA.
 Bio-Zinc does not necessarily have to be taken with a meal.

 Zinc is an essential mineral and a trace element that is primarily found in cells and, to a lesser extent, in cellular fluid throughout the body.
 For instance, our white and red blood cells contain a substantial amount of zinc.
 Together with copper, zinc is an important constituent of the antioxidant enzyme superoxide dismutase (SOD).

 Zinc has many different functions in the human body and supports around 200 different enzymes, including ones that are necessary for metabolizing nutrients and for translation and expression of genetic coding.